kaaproject/kaa/Customization-guide/Customizable-system-components/Owner-verifiers/index.md

 {% assign root_url = page.url | split: '/'%}
 {% capture root_url  %} /{{root_url[1]}}/{{root_url[2]}}/{% endcapture %}

+This guide contains information about how to create custom owner verifiers and add them to existed.
+Please refer to [Endpoint ownership]({{root_url}}Programming-guide/Key-platform-features/Endpoint-ownership) for information about default owner verifiers and access token flow.

 To implement a custom owner verifier, you need to complete the following steps.

 1. Design and compile a configuration schema.